Wednesday, May 11, 2016

 Everything about its look just screams 1975 (the fashions, color scheme, washed-out appearance), as does its sober approach to the material (the dead-serious attitude about reincarnation is naively preachy), and the slightly-off feeling of the performances (on par with what you’d see on '70s TV or in big-screen genre films like Earthquake).

 So I look at The Reincarnation of Peter Proud and marvel at the many things mainstream movies wouldn’t think of trying to get away with today.
-I poke fun at the risible dialog and plot contrivances, the poky acting, and the dated milieu.
+I poke fun at the risible dialogue and plot contrivances, the poky acting, and the dated milieu.
 But I also allow myself to be taken back to my youth by the abstract, almost metaphysical notion that the enjoyment derived from certain movies is often untethered to the particulars of said film’s quality, but rather, wholly connected to the nostalgic pleasure to be found in (safely) revisiting one's past.

 Copyright © Ken Anderson 2009 - 2016